Internet Key Exchange: IKEv1 phases

 IKE phase one's purpose is to establish a secure authenticated communication channel by using the Diffie–Hellman key exchange algorithm to generate a shared secret key to encrypt further IKE communications.
 This negotiation results in one single bi-directional ISAKMP security association.
 The authentication can be performed using either pre-shared key (shared secret), signatures, or public key encryption.
 Phase 1 operates in either Main Mode or Aggressive Mode.
 Main Mode protects the identity of the peers and the hash of the shared key by encrypting them; Aggressive Mode does not.

 During IKE phase two, the IKE peers use the secure channel established in Phase 1 to negotiate Security Associations on behalf of other services like IPsec.
 The negotiation results in a minimum of two unidirectional security associations (one inbound and one outbound).
 Phase 2 operates only in Quick Mode.

 Problems with IKE

-Originally, IKE had numerous configuration options but lacked a general facility for automatic negotiation of a well-known default case that is universally implemented.
-Consequently, both sides of an IKE had to exactly agree on the type of security association they wanted to create – option by option – or a connection could not be established.
-Further complications arose from the fact that in many implementations the debug output was difficult to interpret, if there was any facility to produce diagnostic output at all.
+Originally, IKE had numerous configuration options but lacked a general facility for automatic negotiation of a universally supported default case.
+As a result, both endpoints needed to exactly agree on every parameter of the security association—such as encryption algorithms, key exchange methods, and lifetimes—or the connection would fail.
+This led to frequent interoperability issues between different vendors' implementations.
+Troubleshooting was further complicated by limited or cryptic debug output in many implementations.

-The IKE specifications were open to a significant degree of interpretation, bordering on design faults (Dead-Peer-Detection being a case in point), giving rise to different IKE implementations not being able to create an agreed-upon security association at all for many combinations of options, however correctly configured they might appear at either end.
+The IKEv1 specifications also permitted a significant degree of interpretation, sometimes bordering on design flaws.
+One example is Dead Peer Detection (DPD), which was implemented inconsistently across vendors.
+Even with correctly matched configurations, this could result in negotiation failures or dropped tunnels.